PeterEriksson/picsome/README.md

 ## TODO

-- Work on design on Home page.
-Maybe use grid for displaying photos.
 - Nicer design for checkout page
+- Masonry breaks a bit for the last photos at the homepage.

 ## Author